 The Consultant’s description and certifications are displayed in the “View Consultant” dialog.
 Changes in the Consultant, Location, or Hire Date fields are made only after the SAVE button is clicked.
 Changes made to the Consultant’s profile image or certification list are made persistent immediately.
 To update a Consultant’s profile picture, click the button next to the profile image and select an appropriate image file.

-Manage Security Certifications
+Manage security certifications

 One of the primary features of the SCATS application is to track security certifications obtained by Security Consultants to ensure consultants are assigned work within their field of expertise.
 Certification management is handled within the “View Consultant” dialog per each consultant, where earned or obtained certifications are housed in a table associated with that consultant.
 To add a certification to a consultant’s profile, click the “Add Certification” button.